CSC207-2022F-UofT/course-project-team-96-1.5note-norman-edition/implementation_notes/shape_creation.md

 and utilize different attributes and methods specific to their shape type.
 These are good examples of the Liskov Substitution and open-closed principles.

+* Shapes have their own "Nodes" (JavaFX functionality) which they are drawn onto.
+Any transformation from say,
+* the media tool, will affect this node and not the shape itself.
+It could be thought of as a parent.

+* The `ShapeType` enum is used by the settings pannel and the tool to determine what shape should be created.

 * Shapes are designed to be modular, and do not have any outwards dependencies, in line with clean architecture.
-  * *Frameworks and Adapters*: `Shapetool`, `GUIShapeFactory`
-  * *Application Business Rules*: `GUIShape` and its implementations
+  * *Frameworks and Adapters*: `Shapetool`, `GUIShapeFactory`, `GUIShape` and its implementations
   * *Enterprise Business Rules*: `GenericShape` and its implementations

-* We considered whether to use the `ToolBarController` (*Interface adapter*) and `MediaCommunicator` (*Application Business Rules*) as intermediates in the creation of shapes, but decided against it.
-The following reasons motivated this decision:
-  * The `ShapeTool` must maintain a reference to the shape it's currently modifying, so a preview may be seen while dragging the mouse.
-No other class must maintain such a reference, so it is unnecessary to add "middlemen".
-  * Only the `MediaTool` is concerned with moving the shapes within the page (updating their attributes), and has defined methods to do so.
+  * Intermediate layers were determined as unnecessary, as `GenericShape` already has getter and setter methods, and it does not depend on anything else.
+Outer classes like `GUIShape` may depend on it, but not the other way around.

 ## Result
 * Modification of the shape's implementation will not affect the rest of the program